jmunox/mozilla-identity-open-design-challenge-dataset/README.md

 #### Work done
-I identified that several people that were involved in the process were present in different platforms, so I matched their names and normalized them, so that I can visualize them as the same person.
+I identified that several people that were involved in the process were present in different platforms (eg. Telegram, github, discourse), so I matched their names to visualize them as the same person.

 #### Work to be done.
 - The dates of the comments in medium posts do not include hours and minutes, so I still want to process them and add a date/timestamp at least one minute later of the medium post, so that they appear after the main post that triggered the discussion.